toa-io/toa/extensions/exposition/documentation/io.md

 ```

 If a method declaration lacks `io:output` directive, it will trigger a warning, and its
-response will consistently be empty with a `204` status code.
+response will consistently be empty.
 If this behavior is intended, a `false` value can be employed to suppress warnings.

 ```yaml